 As a result of incidents like Walkerton, the regulations for providing drinking water to clients have changed.
 The great majority of outfitters will need to adhere to Ontario Regulation 319/08 which sets standards and rules for small drinking water systems.
 Small drinking water systems are also now administered by the Ministry of Health and Long Term Care instead of the Ministry of the Environment.

 If you want to learn more about drinking water systems you can check out the Ministry of the Health’s website:

-For the most up to date information about small drinking water systems, visit the link below:
+For up to date information on small drinking water system and regulations, visit the link below:

 Wastes are stuff that you get rid of.
 Naturally, there are different types of wastes.